Ai Accountant

 • Budget variance exceeding fifteen percent

-Shared Gmail inbox with labels for invoice stages, Google Forms for submission, Excel tracker for vendor master and payment schedule, Tally for books with manual entries, WhatsApp broadcast for payment updates.
-Cost is minimal, impact is meaningful.
+Shared Gmail inbox with labels for invoice stages.
+Google Forms for submission.
+Excel tracker for vendor master and payment schedule.
+Tally for books with manual entries.
+WhatsApp broadcast for payment updates.

-Zoho Books or Tally Prime with approvals, AI-assisted extraction via AI Accountant, email approvals with mobile access, bank integration for payment file uploads, automated payment confirmation emails.
-Cost is modest, impact is sizable.
+Tally Prime with approvals.
+AI assisted extraction via AI Accountant.
+Email approvals with mobile access.
+Bank integration for payment file uploads.
+Automated payment confirmation emails.

-Full P2P suite with vendor portal, policy engine for auto approvals, bank API integration for real-time payments, advanced analytics for spend optimization, vendor performance scorecards.
-Cost is higher, impact is dramatic.
+Full procure to pay suite with vendor portal.
+Policy engine for auto approvals.
+Bank API integration for real time payments.
+Advanced analytics for spend optimization.
+Vendor performance scorecards.

-Share a simple PDF, standard invoice format, GST requirements with examples, TDS implications, submission process, payment schedule and cut-off times, MSME benefits and how to register, send at onboarding and annually.
+Share a simple PDF covering: standard invoice format, GST requirements with examples, TDS implications, submission process, payment schedule and cut off times, and MSME benefits including how to register.

 Tools Evaluation Checklist